Karanxa/Bug-Bounty-Wordlists/README.md

 Also you are welcome to contribute in this project and upload your own wordlists.
 Highly Appreactiable.

-Note : This repository contains a number of public available wordlists and the objective is to bring all these wordlists at one place.
+Note : This repository contains some public available wordlists and the objective is to bring all these wordlists at one place.